ServiceNowDevProgram/code-snippets/Background Scripts/Update All Store Apps/readme.md

 2. ***Click the "Run script" button.***

-## OPTION 3: Upgrade all apps using a Connection Alias
+## OPTION 3: Upgrade all apps using a Connection & Credential Alias

 <table>
   <tr>